Lalithsai853/BrainSimulator/README.md

 # Guide to Run
 - Start by downloading all of the files above
+- Navigate to the correct directory through the terminal
 - To run the file, please use the following command: streamlit run neuron.py in the terminal
 - Once the interface pops up, the sliders can be used to change the various parameters